Italian Subjunctive (Part 2): Speak Italian!

 In Italian, the introductory phrases usually end with a linking word, also known as a conjunction, which will be che.
 In this situation, che means that.
 The clause that follows our introductory phrase will then describe what the uncertainty is about.

-How to Use the Italian Subjunctive Mode with
+How to Use the Italian Subjunctive Mood with

 Volere and Desiderare

 When expressing one’s desire in Italian in the first person (io conjugation), voglio/vorrei and desidero are used in similar situations to mean I want and I would like.
 In this case, these helping verbs are followed directly by another verb that is in the infinitive tense (if you remember, infinitive verbs end in -are, -ere, -ire and translate as “to…”).
 Of course, these verbs can also be followed by a noun, the “object of our desire”!

 Volere and desiderare are covered in detail in Chapter 4 of our textbook, Conversational Italian for Travelers, if you would like a review.
 Below are some simple examples: